Katrix/katrix.github.io/_posts/2019-12-18-intro-to-hkd-in-scala.md

 Today, however, I want to talk about another usage of higher kinded types called higher kinded data (HKD).
-Note that I do assume you're at least a bit familiar with higher kinded types, and the most common typeclasses that use them like functor, applicative, monad, and so on.
+Note that I do assume you're at least a bit familiar with higher kinded types, and the most common typeclasses that uses them like functor, applicative, monad, and so on.
 I'm also assuming that you know what kind projector is and why it's useful.
 This post would likely be twice as long if I would have to go over these things too, and there are better posts out there